ngeor/instarepo/README.md

 By default skips forks.
 It's not possible to select archived repositories, as they are read-only.

 ```
-usage: instarepo fix [-h] [-u USERNAME] [-t TOKEN]
+usage: instarepo fix [-h] [-u USERNAME] [-t TOKEN] [--sort {full_name,created,updated,pushed}]
-                     [--sort {full_name,created,updated,pushed}]
                      [--direction {asc,desc}]
                      [--only-language ONLY_LANGUAGE | --except-language EXCEPT_LANGUAGE]
                      [--only-name-prefix ONLY_NAME_PREFIX | --except-name-prefix EXCEPT_NAME_PREFIX]
                      [--forks {allow,deny,only}] [--pushed-after PUSHED_AFTER]
                      [--pushed-before PUSHED_BEFORE] [--dry-run]
-                     [--only-fixers ONLY_FIXERS [ONLY_FIXERS ...] |
+                     [--only-fixers ONLY_FIXERS [ONLY_FIXERS ...] | --except-fixers EXCEPT_FIXERS
-                     --except-fixers EXCEPT_FIXERS [EXCEPT_FIXERS ...]]
-                     [--local-dir LOCAL_DIR] [--auto-merge]
+                     [EXCEPT_FIXERS ...]] [--local-dir LOCAL_DIR] [--auto-merge] [-c CONFIG_FILE]

 Runs automatic fixes on the repositories

 optional arguments:
   -h, --help            show this help message and exit
   --only-language ONLY_LANGUAGE
-                        Only process repositories of the given programming
+                        Only process repositories of the given programming language
-                        language
   --except-language EXCEPT_LANGUAGE
-                        Do not process repositories of the given programming
+                        Do not process repositories of the given programming language
-                        language
   --only-name-prefix ONLY_NAME_PREFIX
-                        Only process repositories whose name starts with the
+                        Only process repositories whose name starts with the given prefix
-                        given prefix
   --except-name-prefix EXCEPT_NAME_PREFIX
-                        Do not process repositories whose name starts with the
+                        Do not process repositories whose name starts with the given prefix
-                        given prefix
   --dry-run             Do not actually push and create MR
   --only-fixers ONLY_FIXERS [ONLY_FIXERS ...]
                         Only run fixers that have the given prefixes
   --except-fixers EXCEPT_FIXERS [EXCEPT_FIXERS ...]
                         Do not run fixers that have the given prefixes
   --local-dir LOCAL_DIR
-                        Apply fixes for a project at a local working
+                        Apply fixes for a project at a local working directory.
+Skips all GitHub
-                        directory.
-Skips all GitHub related calls and git
+                        related calls and git push.
-                        push.
   --auto-merge          Automatically merge open MRs that pass CI.
+  -c CONFIG_FILE, --config-file CONFIG_FILE
+                        The location of an optional configuration file

 Authentication:
   -u USERNAME, --username USERNAME